 Address Risk Areas

 Some risk areas for a buyer include customer or supplier concentration, pending legal issues, old equipment, insufficient IP protection, or a lease without an option to renew.
 With a sufficient time-horizon, all of these areas can be addressed and improved.
 If you have one customer that comprises 25% of revenue year after year, focus on building other relationships and bringing on new customers to reduce the concentration.
 If your equipment is old, look to update it prior to a sale.
 Like selling a house, fixing any problems prior to selling will make for a smoother transaction.

 Know What You Need to Net

-So, as hard as it may be, it’s worth thinking through your exit plan, if you expect to sell in the next 5 years.
+So, as hard as it may be, it’s worth thinking through your exit plan if you expect to be selling your business in the next 5 years.
 You may well be able to identify a few areas where modest steps can have a significant impact on the process and net result.

-We hope this information is useful as you consider your options for selling your business.
+We hope this information on selling your business is useful as you consider your options.
 We operate Hatchit, the global deal directory for brokered and for-sale-by-owner online businesses with valuations ranging from $25k to over $20 million.
 Using our extensive industry knowledge, we offer a broker match service to help you find the right assistance for your seller needs. – The Hatchit Team

 Images from Pixabay.